brogan-leidos/5e-Mob-Attack-Helper/README.md

   - Make it clear when the first attack crits or misses
   - Color shemes so people can use multiple tabs

+  1. Extra attack support for guys like the Velociraptor and maybe the panther idk
   1. A "Copy Mob button" - to quickly an easily create a variant on something you already made
   2. Make it clear that some conditions stack, and others dont (Maybe a "should this stack" check button)
   3. Convenience DC checks for non stacking conditions.
 If all we do is knock prone, its not like they can get even more prone